sotatek-d2-teamA/gs-sc-algo/README.md

-# Algorand Auction Demo

-This demo is an on-chain NFT auction using smart contracts on the Algorand blockchain.

-## Usage

-The file `auction/operations.py` provides a set of functions that can be used to create and interact with auctions.
-See that file for documentation.

 ## Development Setup

 This repo requires Python 3.6 or higher.
 We recommend you use a Python virtual environment to install